RIM restores service after BlackBerry outage in Europe

-Research In Motion Ltd said it had restored service to all BlackBerry users affected by a service outage in Europe on Friday, the same day as Apple Inc began delivering of its new iPhone around the world.
+Research In Motion Ltd RIM.TO said it had restored service to all BlackBerry users who were affected by a service outage in Europe on Friday, the same day as Apple Inc (AAPL.O) began delivering of its new iPhone around the world.

-RIM shares fell 20 Canadian cents, or about 3 percent, to C$6.55 shortly after the open on the Toronto Stock Exchange.

-The struggling BlackBerry maker, whose market share has plunged as the iPhone and a slew of devices that run on Google's Android operating system grow more popular, said it had fixed the problem.
+The struggling Canadian company, whose market share has plunged as the iPhone and a slew of devices that run on Google's (GOOG.O) Android operating system grow more popular, said it fixed the problem.

 The outage comes during a transitional period for RIM, which is preparing to launch a next-generation BlackBerry with a new operating system that the company hopes will help it regain its stride.